cscanlin/Super-Simple-VLOOKUP-in-Python/README.md

 It works by creating a list of lists from the csv where each row is it's own list.
 It then creates a dictionary with the first list item as the key, and the value based on the column index input.
 Finally, it returns the value as a list or string.

+faster_vlookup allows you to call each function individually.
+You can use the two helper functions to create your array and dictionary, and the call faster_vlookup which is a much quicker dictionary search.